jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - Use centralized identity access and management system, with multifactor authentication
     - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using cryptographic erase
   - **Community cloud**: the cloud environment is maintained, used, and paid for as a shared benefit by associated users or organizations; benefits might include collaboration, data exchange, and cost savings compared to private or public clouds
-  - **Cryptographic erase**: methods that permanently remove the cryptographic keys
   - Capture diagnostic and security data from cloud-based systems and store in your SIEM system
   - Ensure cloud configuration matches or exceeds your on-premise security requirements
   - Understand the cloud vendor's security strategy